 The role of muscle in calorie burning

-See also How many calories in christmas ham
+See also How many calories burned in a day sedentary

 As I embarked on my resistance training journey, I quickly discovered that muscle plays a crucial role in calorie burning.
 The more lean muscle mass you have, the more calories you burn, even at rest.
 This remarkable phenomenon is due to the fact that muscle tissue is active and requires energy to maintain itself.
 So, while cardio exercises primarily burn calories during the workout, resistance training continues to work its magic long after you step away from the weights.